Mathunder/tse_hand_project/README.md

 >`Mainwindow` handles the display of every object on the app window.
 This class receives all the signals and display the appropriate content.

->### Multithreading
->
+<h3>Multithreading

->In order to have a fluid application, we chose to use `QtConcurrent` which allows to execute a task in an independant thread.
+In order to have a fluid application, we chose to use `QtConcurrent` which allows to execute a task in an independant thread.
 The 3D scene and the hand detection are both executed in a thread, while the rest of the application is executed normally.
 Thus the application runs without any major drop in performances.

-## Supported hand configurations
+<h2 style="color: #2783ff;">3.
+Supported hand configurations</h2>

 The supported hand position are the following :
 <div>